-Backblaze’s main claim to fame is that it provides unlimited storage space, but the company has other tricks up its sleeve as well.
-An incredibly simple and mostly automated backup procedure, competitive pricing, and some very useful bonus features all work together to create an excellent offering that can compete with the best in the biz.
+Backblaze’s main claim to fame is that it provides unlimited cloud storage, but the company has other tricks up its sleeve as well.
+An incredibly simple and mostly automated backup procedure, competitive pricing, and some handy bonus features all work together to create an excellent product that can compete with the best in the biz.

 - Unlimited storage capacity